Pioneer on Nigeria’s beer market

 “We speak the same language.”

 “The installation and commissioning of the new complete Krones line in Aba went off very well”, to quote Celestine Igbukolo.
-“The support we get from the Krones LCS Center West Africa is simply brilliant.
+“The support we get from the Krones Center West Africa is simply brilliant.
 We speak the same language.”
 This is thanks not least to intensive collaboration in the fields of training and spare parts supply.
 “Every machine, every line, includes training of our staff by Krones.
 We insist on that”, explains Celestine Igbukolo.

 Maintenance agreement with Krones

 In addition, back in 2002 NB had signed a service level agreement with Krones, specifying the maintenance intervals between visits by Krones’ technicians, which are being gradually extended to match the capabilities, acquired NB’s own staff.
 “This is working very well”, says Celestine Igbukolo.
-Overall, Krones’ presence in Nigeria with the LCS Center is extremely important for our investment decisions.”
+Overall, Krones’ presence in Nigeria with the Center is extremely important for our investment decisions.”